Language Models as Higher-Order Planning Formalizers: Abstract

 \section{Abstract}

-Recent work shows overwhelming evidence that LLMs, even those trained to scale their reasoning trace, perform unsatisfactorily when solving planning problems too complex.
-Whether the same conclusion holds for LLM formalizers that \emph{generate} solver-oriented programs remains unknown.
-We systematically show that LLM formalizers greatly out-scale LLM planners, some retaining perfect accuracy in the classic BlocksWorld domain with a huge state space of size up to $10^{165}$.
-While performance of smaller LLM formalizers degrades with problem complexity, we show that a divide-and-conquer formalizing technique can greatly improve its robustness.
-Finally, we introduce \textit{unraveling problems} where one line of problem description realistically corresponds to exponentially many lines of formal language such as the Planning Domain Definition Language (PDDL), greatly challenging LLM formalizers.
-We tackle this challenge by introducing a new paradigm, namely \textit{LLM-as-higher-order-formalizer}, where an LLM generates a program generator.
-This decouples token output from the combinatorial explosion of the underlying formalization and search space.\footnote{Code and data attached with the submission.}
+Recent work provides overwhelming evidence that LLMs, even those trained to scale their reasoning trace, quickly deteriorate at planning as problems become more complex. \emph{LLM-as-Formalizers} aim to address this by employing LLMs as a bridge to translate natural language descriptions into structured planning representations such as PDDL, which are then fed to a programmatic solver.
+We observe that its success may be overstated because planning problem descriptions in standard benchmarks often have a one-to-one mapping to PDDL, which departs from real use cases.
+To address this, we introduce the notion of \emph{unraveling problems} where a natural yet succinct description translates into a very large PDDL representation.
+Using unraveling variants of four standard planning domains, we demonstrate that LLM Formalizers also do not always scale.
+We tackle this challenge by introducing a new paradigm, \textit{LLM-as-Higher-Order-Formalizer}, where the LLM generates a high-level program that captures the recurrent logic within the description and in turn generates the larger PDDL representation.
+This decouples token output from the combinatorial explosion of the underlying formalization and search space, leading to improved performance for complex problems.\footnote{Code and data attached with the submission.}